Many or all companies we feature compensate us. Compensation and editorial

 2. Locate your student loan account under your profile.

-How to find all my private student loans
+How do I find my private student loan balances?

 What is the status of my private student loans?